ravi-kumar7/HttpCanary/tutorials/en/install.md

 <br>

-####  3. Upgrade the certificate to system certificate（7.0+ Strongly Recommended）
+####  3. Upgrade the certificate to system certificate（Strongly Recommended for Android 7.0 (Android N) & above）

-**This step requires a Root device.
-It is strongly recommended to do this configuration for systems with Android 7.0 and above systems.
+**This step requires a Rooted device.
+It is strongly recommended to do this configuration for systems with Android 7.0 and above.
 Skip this step for 5.0-6.0 systems.**

-From Android 7.0(Android N), Google changed the network security policy.
+From Android 7.0 (Android N), Google has updated the network security policy.
 The CA certificate installed by user will not be trusted by TLS/SSL connection by default.
-This means HttpCanary may not capture the packets which encrypted with TLS/SSL and can't connect to network during packet capturing.
+This means HttpCanary may not capture the packets which are encrypted with TLS/SSL and can not connect to network during packet capturing.
 Therefore, you need to upgrade the certificate installed in last step to the system CA certificate.

 ##### 3.1 Method one：One-click Upgrade in HttpCanary